Philadelphia Shoulder Injury Attorney

 Tendonitis and bursitis are also common shoulder injuries.
 Tendonitis affects the fibrous cords that connect bones and muscles.
 Bursitis affects the bursae, which acts as a cushion between muscles.
 Both conditions cause pain and difficulty achieving full range of motion in the shoulder.

 Trauma to the shoulder from an accident or injury may cause post-traumatic arthritis.
 This can also result from shoulder surgery performed to treat dislocation.
 Arthritis may cause cartilage loss, bone damage, bone spurs and soft tissue inflammation.
 Although some arthritis is general, it can also occur as a result of repetitive activities such as overhead labor, and from previous shoulder injuries.

 Many shoulder injuries, especially dislocations and fractures, may be visible to the naked eye depending on their severity.
 In other cases further diagnostic tools such as CAT or CT Scans, MRIs and X-Rays may be required.
 The majority of shoulder injuries are treated through pain medication and physical therapy.
 When surgery is the best choice, many shoulder surgeries can be done arthroscopically and are minimally invasive.

-At Rosenbaum & Associates, we offer free consultations, so clients can ask us about the strength and value of their cases with no further obligation or charge.
-You are always welcome to contact us online or call us toll–free at 1–800–753–4257 if you have suffered from any catastrophic accident.
+At Rosenbaum & Associates, we offer free consultations so clients can ask us about the strength and value of their cases with no further obligation or charge.
+You are always welcome to contact us online or call our Philadelphia shoulder injury attorneys at (215) 569-0200 if you have suffered an injury from a catastrophic accident.